Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 The Key Intuition: Finding the “Handle”
 - Each reduction replaces a handle — a substring that corresponds to a right-hand side (RHS) of some production and could appear next in a rightmost derivation.

+In plain words:
+	A _handle_ is a piece of the input that “fits perfectly” to collapse back into a nonterminal.